 SC.3 included the automation in inland navigation and smart shipping in its agenda in 2018.
 It adopted resolution No. 95 "Enhancing international cooperation to support the development of automation in inland navigation" in 2019.
 In 2019-2020, SC.3 adopted revised resolutions of relevance to RIS (Nos.
 48, 63, 79 and 80), which were followed by the booklet "RIS in the ECE region" published in 2022.
 SC.3 is currently working on updating resolution No. 58 "Vessel Traffic Services on Inland waterways".
+In 2023, SC.3 adopted the revised resolution No. 58 Vessel Traffic Services on Inland waterways.

 In 2021, SC.3 adopted the sixth revision of the European Code for Inland Waterways (CEVNI) based on recently updated resolutions, standards of the European committee for drawing up standards in the field of inland navigation (CESNI) and new developments in the sector.
+In 2023, SC.3 adopted amendment No. 1 to CEVNI 6.